Why Internet Regulatory Bodies Matter More Than Ever in 2025

 1. Growing Cybersecurity Threats Require Strong Governance

-Internet regulatory bodies help strengthen global cybersecurity by:
+Regulatory bodies strengthen global cybersecurity by:

 - Creating technical standards for secure communication